leoabubucker/ZestCode/.github/CONTRIBUTING.md

 > We welcome all potential contributors regardless of their skill level :)

 Thanks for taking the time to contribute to ZestCode!
 ZestCode is written and maintained by the community, and relies on people like you to stay up to date and bug-free.
 We highly recommend you join our [Discord Server](https://discord.gg/vNMXCvVwdY) so you can talk to other contributors, ask questions, and join discussion in development discussion.
+This guide may not answer all your questions, but you will be able to ask anything on the discord server.

 ## Submitting a bug, feature request, or task